encodium/devcontainer/README.md

 ### Container is Slow

 First-time build downloads images and installs tools.
 Subsequent starts are faster.
 If the container feels slow:
-- Check Docker Desktop resources (Settings → Resources)
 - Ensure you have enough disk space
+- Check Docker resource limits (if configured)
-- Try restarting Docker Desktop
+- Try restarting the Docker daemon

 ## How It Works